Know Before You Go, Shaka Guide's West Maui Coastline Tour

 You’re about to go on an awesome adventure circling the western coastline of Maui, but there are a few things you should know about the tour before you get started.

-- Expect to spend about 6-8 hours on the tour if you plan on doing all the activities.
+• Expect to spend about 6-8 hours on the tour if you plan on doing all the activities.

-- We recommend starting around 9 a.m.
+• We recommend starting around 9 a.m.

-- Maui Ocean Center, Wo Hing Museum, Bailey House Museum, and Iao Valley all have entrance fees, see below for more information on budgeting.
+• Maui Ocean Center, Wo Hing Museum, Bailey House Museum, and Iao Valley all have entrance fees, see below for more information on budgeting.

-- Advance reservations are now required at Iao Valley.
-Make your reservation here.
+• Advance reservations are now required at Iao Valley.
+Make your reservation here

-- Bailey House Museum is open from 10:30 a.m.-2:00 p.m. on Tuesdays and Thursdays.
+• Bailey House Museum is open from 10:30 a.m.-2:00 p.m. on Tuesdays and Thursdays.

-- There are limited restroom stops on this tour, we’ll let you know when the last bathroom break is for a while.
+• There are limited restroom stops on this tour, we’ll let you know when the last bathroom break is for a while.

-- Please Note: Advance Reservations are now required to visit Iao Valley.
+• Please Note: Advance Reservations are now required to visit Iao Valley.
 There is a $5 entrance fee per visitor in addition to a $10 parking fee per car.
-You can make advance reservations here.
+You can make advance reservations here

 Safety Information

-This tour travels along winding coastal cliffs without guardrails.
-The roads are completely paved and it is safe to drive -- locals do it everyday -- but it is all about what you’re comfortable with.
-If you are not a confident driver, afraid of heights, or get motion sickness easily, we recommend you drive about halfway to the Nakalele Blowhole, then turn around.
-We'll provide this turnaround option on the tour and will guide you back with directions and audio narration.
+If you are not a confident driver, afraid of heights, or get motion sickness easily, we recommend you drive about halfway to the Nakalele Blowhole, and then turn around.

 What to Expect